nkn002/nkn002.github.io/_pages/about.md

   <small>
   <p>I am currently a PhD student at the College of William and Mary advised by <a href="https://antoniomastropaolo.com">Dr. Antonio Mastropaolo</a>.
 I am also fortunate to be supervised by  <a href="https://anhnguyen.me/research/">Anh Totti Nguyen</a>, <a href="https://hytruongson.github.io/HySonLab/">Hy Truong Son</a>, and <a href="https://tippie.uiowa.edu/people/thiago-serra">Thiago Serra</a>.
 My research focuses on <b>multimodal AI</b> and <b>trustworthy AI</b>.
 I am especially interested in (1) evaluating and understanding LLMs/MLLMs and (2) making LLM systems more interpretable in high-stake domains such as medical and healthcare.</p>

-  <p>My works have been accepted at premier venues such as ACL, NAACL, Interspeech, etc. My most recent project, <a href="https://vlmsarebiased.github.io/">VLMs are Biased</a>, has been featured on <a href="https://news.ycombinator.com/item?id=44169413">Hacker News</a> and garnered attention from <a href="https://x.com/giffmana/status/1953931117708669217">Meta's SuperIntelligence Lab</a>, <a href="https://blog.google/technology/developers/gemini-3-pro-vision/">Google Gemini team</a>, and <a href="https://garymarcus.substack.com/p/gpt-5-overdue-overhyped-and-underwhelming">Gary Marcus</a>.</p>
+  <p>My works have been accepted at premier venues such as ACL, NAACL, Interspeech, etc. My most recent project, <a href="https://vlmsarebiased.github.io/">VLMs are Biased</a>, has been featured on <a href="https://news.ycombinator.com/item?id=44169413">Hacker News</a>.
+Recently, it was used to <a href="https://blog.google/technology/developers/gemini-3-pro-vision/">benchmark the visual reasoning capabilities of Gemini-3.0-Pro</a> by Google DeepMind.</p>

   <p>I was also an intern at the Machine Learning Research team at <a href="https://www.codametrix.com/">CodaMetrix</a> in Summer 2024 and Summer 2025, supervised by Cheng Li.
 There, I developed LLM agents that (1) extract medical entities from EHR notes and (2) evaluate and correct entities extracted by human experts and other LLMs. </p>
   </small>